Get insider access

 Yes

-The manufacturer advertises this speaker to last up to twelve hours, and it lasted over five hours in our tests.
-The settings you use can impact the overall battery performance, though.
+The manufacturer advertises that this speaker will last up to twelve hours, and it lasted over five hours in our tests.
+However, the settings you use can impact the overall battery performance.
 Fortunately, you can still listen to music while the speaker's charging, and there's also an auto-off feature to help save battery life.
+Consider the Sony ULT FIELD 1 or the Ultimate Ears BOOM 4 if you want a speaker with a smaller form factor and a longer continuous battery life.

 0